Bingo in France

 The name ‘Bingo’ first appeared in North America around 1929, under another name, ‘beano’, because small beans were used for chips.
 Players often shouted ‘Bingo’ instead of ‘beano’, and the name stuck.

 A mathematics professor, Carl Leffler, is credited with creating over 6,000 bingo grids.
-According to legend, he later when mad!
+According to legend, he later went mad!